 He eventually married his initial love, Rose Beuret just before both of them died, and is also known to have a son with her, even though he never recognized him to be his own.

 The second woman in his life was Camille Claudet, with whom he fell in love during a sculpture class as she was one of his students.

-She was also the inspiration of one of his other famous works, “The Kiss” which was created in the 1880s.
+She was also the inspiration for one of his other famous works, “The Kiss” which was created in the 1880s.